cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 At the end of a successful upgrade handshake between two chains implementing the sub-protocol, the following properties hold:

-- Each chain is running their new upgraded channel end is processing upgraded logic and state according to the upgraded parameters.
+- Each chain is running their new upgraded channel end, processing upgraded logic and state according to the upgraded parameters.
 - Each chain has knowledge of and has agreed to the counterparty's upgraded channel parameters.
 - All packets sent before the handshake have been completely flushed (acked or timed out) with the old parameters.
 - All packets sent after a channel end moves to OPEN will either timeout using new parameters on sending channelEnd or will be received by the counterparty using new parameters.